Bilderberg Meeting: Origin

-The first conference was held at the Bilderberg Hotel (Hotel de Bilderberg) in Oosterbeek, Netherlands, from 29 to 31 May 1954.
-The hotel gave its name both to the group and to the "Bilderbergers" who participate in its activities.
-The hotel is situated in a quiet location, approximately 7 km west of the city of Arnhem.
+The first conference holds its name from the location where it was first held from the 29th to the 31st of May 1954; the Bilderberg Hotel (Hotel De Bilderberg) in Oosterbeek, Netherlands.
+The hotel also gave its name to the attendees of the conference, the "Bilderbergers".
+The hotel is situated in a quiet location, approximately 7 kilometers west of the city of Arnhem.
 It is owned and operated by the Bilderberg hotel chain, which runs 12 hotels and an event location in the Netherlands and one hotel in Germany.
 At the time of the 1954 conference, it was a medium-sized family-run hotel.

 The conference was initiated by several people, including Polish politician-in-exile Józef Retinger who, concerned about the growth of anti-Americanism in Western Europe, proposed an international conference at which leaders from European countries and the United States would be brought together with the aim of promoting Atlanticism—better understanding between the cultures of the United States and Western Europe to foster cooperation on political, economic, and defense issues.

 Retinger approached Prince Bernhard of the Netherlands who agreed to promote the idea, together with former Belgian prime minister Paul van Zeeland, and the then head of Unilever, Paul Rijkens.
 Bernhard in turn contacted Walter Bedell Smith, the then head of the CIA, who asked Eisenhower adviser Charles Douglas Jackson to deal with the suggestion.
 The guest list was to be drawn up by inviting two attendees from each nation, one of each to represent "conservative" and "liberal" points of view.
 Fifty delegates from 11 countries in Western Europe attended the first conference, along with 11 Americans.

 The success of the meeting led the organizers to arrange an annual conference.
 A permanent steering committee was established with Retinger appointed as permanent secretary.
 As well as organizing the conference, the steering committee also maintained a register of attendee names and contact details with the aim of creating an informal network of individuals who could call upon one another in a private capacity.
 Conferences were held in France, Germany, and Denmark over the following three years.
 In 1957, the first U.S. conference was held on St. Simons Island, Georgia, with $30,000 from the Ford Foundation.
 The foundation also supplied funding for the 1959 and 1963 conferences.